loloserrano/11_23/content/docs/introduction.md

 ### [Race in the Casebook](/docs/race)

 In this section I do a summary qualitative assessment of race in the casebook.
-It's much more difficult to gauge and thus to quantify, so this section is observations about the few cases that race is explicit or clear subtext.
+It's much more difficult to gauge and thus to quantify, so this section is much more cursory than the issue deserves.

+On the whole, race and racism are a conspicuous absence in the cases and notes in KCP.
+Only one case mentions racism, and despite being a heavily policy-oriented opinion fails to engage with the idea in the slightest.
+Several other cases have a racial subtext that KCP generally fails to address meaningfully in the notes.

 ### [Data Collection and Dataset](/docs/dataset)